stackotter/delta-client/README.md

 The focus of this project is to provide a significantly more performant Minecraft Java Edition compatible client for macOS (and one at all for iOS).

+NOTE: I am NOT responsible for anti-cheat bans, the client has not been thoroughly tested yet and is still deep in development.

 ## Metrics

 Here's a list of the client's current numbers when run on my 2020 dual-core Intel i5 MacBook Air with 8gb of ram;